rgwott/aritdev/README.md

 Upon reception of a write operation, the module returns the amount of bytes received (17) if the message is well-formed or -EINVAL if it is malformed (e.g. invalid length or invalid operation).
 The result is then computed.

-Is a result is available (meaning that there has been a write describing a valid operation and the result has not yet been read), it can be obtained through a read operation.
+If a result is available (meaning that there has been a write describing a valid operation and the result has not yet been read), it can be obtained through a read operation.

 The module may be unloaded with